Peill + Putzler Patmos Pendant Lamp

 Electricity: 1 bulb E27, 1 x 150 watt maximum, 110/220 volt.

 Any type of light bulb can be used, not a specific one preferred.

 Designer: Horst Tüselmann.

 Manufacturer: Peill + Putzler, Düren, Germany.

-Other versions: Made in many different forms and sizes, also as tableware.
+Other versions: The Peill + Putzler Patmos pendant lamp exists in many different forms and sizes.
+Also tableware was made in this type of glass.
 This pendant lamp is model 9087, AH 11.

 This pendant lamp received an iF Design Award in 1971.

-The Patmos pendant lamp was also sold by Raak, Amsterdam, The Netherlands.
-It appears in catalogue 6 from the mid 60s.
+The Peill + Putzler Patmos pendant lamp was also sold by Raak, The Netherlands.
+It appears in catalogue 6 from 1964.

 Peill + Putzler

 Glashüttenwerk Peill und Sohn was founded in 1903 in Düren, a small town in (West) Germany.
 Peill und Sohn merged with Putzler (founded in 1869) in 1947 as a glass works and lighting company and became Peill + Putzler Glashüttenwerke.